Table of Contents

 What Does 24-Hour Roadside Assistance Cover?

 Most companies that offer roadside assistance programs set limits on what they will and won’t pay for.
-A provider may offer to deliver fuel to your vehicle for free, for example, but you can expect to be charged for the gas you receive.
-Similarly, roadside assistance may offer free lockout assistance, but there may be a charge if you need to have a new key made.
+Some plans may include free fuel delivery, for example, but charge extra for the gas you receive.
+Similarly, providers who include free lockout assistance may charge you to have a new key made.
 If your car needs a tow, there may be a limit on how many miles you can go for free.
 There may also be a limit on how many service calls you can make in a year.

 Plans have different rules on whether a particular driver or vehicle qualifies for a service call.
 With some plans, you must be driving your own car when you call for assistance.
 Other plans will cover you even if you’re the passenger or driver in someone else’s car.

-Programs generally include some type of coverage for:
+Programs generally include some amount of coverage for the following.

 Vehicle Towing